 The Chancellor tells the Emperor that to date six outposts along the Silk Road have fallen in coordinated attacks.
 This has disrupted all trade and could lead to the collapse of the kingdom.
-The surviving soldier (really Xianniang) states that the attackers are Rourans, led by Bori Khan who fights alongside a woman whose chi is "beyond imagining".
-When the emperor states that he killed Bori Khan, the soldier reveals that it is Bori Khan's son who has taken his father's name and who leads the attacks.
-When the Chancellor reminds him that it is illegal to use chi for evil, the soldier tells the court that she has trained elite shadow warriors to aid Bori Khan.
-The emperor decrees that every family in the kingdom will supply a warrior to create a vast army to protect the people.
+The surviving soldier (Xianniang in the soldier's form) states that the attackers are Rourans, led by Bori Khan who fights alongside a woman whose chi is "beyond imagining".
+When the Emperor states that he killed Bori Khan, the soldier reveals that it is Bori Khan's son who has taken his father's name and who leads the attacks.
+The Chancellor reminds him that it is illegal to use chi for evil, however the soldier tells the court that this mysterious woman has trained elite shadow warriors to aid Bori Khan.
+The Emperor decrees that every family in the kingdom will supply a warrior to create a vast army to protect the people.

 That night Li attempts to convince her husband to stay behind but he angrily refuses.
 Later on Mulan watches her father prepare his armour and sword.
 He tells Mulan that the phoenix has followed him into battle before and will protect him again.
 The phoenix will tell their ancestors he has been loyal, brave and true.
 Mulan laments that if she were son, he would not have to fight.
 When everyone is asleep, Mulan, dressed in her father's armour, leaves to fight in her father's place.
 In the morning Zhou's missing armour, sword and scroll indicate that Mulan has left to fight.
 Unable to pursue Mulan as this would expose her and mean her death, Zhou appeals to the phoenix to watch over her.